 The versatility of curly hair allows it to hold multiple style.
 However, it is prone to dryness and brittleness – which can leave bundles hard to repair or keep healthy.
 Aside from a rigorous conditioning routine, women can take a break from maintaining their curly hair by wearing protective styles.
 Protective styles keep the hair unexposed to the elements and give you a break from working your natural hair.
-We’re going to share some of our favorite hair dues.
+We also strive to provide consistent insight for our natural hair blog – we cover tips and do it yourself hairstyles and product reviews.

 Don’t underestimate the bun.
 Keeping your bundles tied up can help keep it from being snagged on purses or bags.
 However, be careful not to pull your bun back to tight as this could snap the hair along your edges.